 Professor Gastón Gordillo was born and raised in Buenos Aires, Argentina.
 He graduated from the University of Buenos Aires (1990) and completed his PhD at the University of Toronto (1999).
 He is a Guggenheim Fellow, was a visiting scholar at Harvard and Yale, a visiting professor at Cornell, and a resident fellow at the Bellagio Study Center in Italy.
 His research has been funded by (among others) the Wenner-Gren Foundation for Anthropological Research, the John Simon Guggenheim Memorial Foundation, and four grants from the Social Sciences and Humanities Research Council of Canada (SSHRC).
 His most recent book is Rubble: The Afterlife of Destruction (2014, Duke University Press), which won Honorary Mention for the Victor Turner Prize in Ethnographic Writing.
 His book Landscapes of Devils: Tensions of Place and Memory in the Argentinean Chaco (2004, Duke University Press) won the American Ethnological Society Sharon Stephens Book Prize.

-Other topics I have published about include: indigeneity, the spatiality of social memory, hegemony and political mobilizations, ethnicity, borders and transnationality, commodity fetishism, ID-paper fetishism, shamanism, and in general the production of subjectivities through experiences of alienation, domination, and contestation.
-I have analyzed these themes drawing on my ethnographic experience among Qomle’ec (Toba) people of the Gran Chaco on the Pilcomayo River between 1987 and 2003, and among Guarani activists in the sugar-producing region of the provinces of Salta and Jujuy between 2004 and 2011.
+Other topics I have published about include Indigeneity, the spatiality of memory, hegemony, Indigenous mobilizations and land claims, ethnicity, borders, commodity and ID-paper fetishism, shamanism, and the subjectivities of experiences of alienation, domination, and contestation.
+I have analyzed these questions drawing on my ethnographic experience among Qomle’ec (Toba) people of the Gran Chaco on the Pilcomayo River between 1987 and 2003, and among Guarani activists in the sugar-producing region of the provinces of Salta and Jujuy between 2004 and 2011.

 - 2014.
 Rubble: The Afterlife of Destruction.
 Durham: Duke University Press (Honorary Mention, Victor Turner Prize for Ethnographic Writing; see PDF of the book’s introduction here).

 - 2006.
 En el Gran Chaco: antropologias e historias (In the Gran Chaco: Anthropologies and Histories).
 Buenos Aires: Prometeo.